jazzfan2/helper_scripts/README.md

 file managers e.g. PCManFM, by actually generating two new windows replacing their parent window.

 The program takes the (current) directory (within the active file manager window) as an argument.
-It finds the active file manager window by its process- and window-ID, and keeps track of all windows that originated from it subsequent splitting, even if replaced by use of the program 'changedir.sh'.
-It does so by maintaining a so-called 'relations-file' in RAM, by which it supervises all active sequences of window splitting.
+It finds the active file manager window by its process- and window-ID, and keeps track of all windows that originated from it by subsequent splitting, even if replaced by use of the program 'changedir.sh'.
+It does so by maintaining a so-called 'relations-file' in RAM, by which it supervises all started sequences of window splitting.

 Option -u 're-unites' all (recursively) split windows, in the current directory of the active window, in size and position of the original